leo007er1/MascOS/README.md

 ## Running the operating system

+You can use the .flp image provided in the latest release or compile yourself the operating system.
+For the last one refer to the `Compiling` section of this file.
 It's very simple, but first you need to install Qemu (you need `qemu-system-i386`).
 Arch
 ```sh